georgebarwood/RustWeb/README.md

 Email can be sent using the email schema.

-(1) Ceate a record in email.SmtpServer
+(1) Create a record in email.SmtpServer

 (2) Create an email in email.msg